 - a.
 Peak spatial 1-g average SAR in tissue. - b.
 Peak spatially averaged electric field in tissue.
-Electric field is spatially averaged in a contiguous tissue volume of 2 mm by 2 mm by 2 mm.
+Electric field is spatially averaged in a contiguous tissue volume of 2 mm by 2 mm.

-The simulation results for the use cases and direct exposure scenarios are listed in the Table 2 below:
+The simulation results for the use cases and direct exposure scenarios are listed in the Table 3 below: